 Our custom meteorite rings are quite durable.
 That being said, if you would like your ring to stay looking nice you should care for your ring as you would any other fine jewelry.
 Some common sense will go a long way.
 Don't wear your jewelry while doing yard work, construction work, automotive work, or similar activities or while handling abrasive or corrosive materials.
 Don't abuse your jewelry, or hit it against hard objects that could dent or scratch it.
 The Gibeon and Seymchan meteorites tend to be naturally rust-resistant, so while hand washing and showering are, in our experience, not a problem, we do not recommend exposing your meteorite jewelry to excessive moisture.
 As with any fine jewelry, our rings should not be exposed to chlorine, bleach, chlorides, house hold cleansers or acids (nor should your hands).
 Don't wear your jewelry in salt water, the hot tub or swimming pool.
 Some hand lotions can cause staining of your finger so we avoid wearing hand lotions with meteorite rings.
 In cold weather or if you go swimming, your finger can shrink substantially causing your ring to fall off, so don't go swimming with your jewelry.
 After a number of years, the etched pattern of your meteorite ring may be less sharp.
 If this occurs, the ring can be re-etched.

-Caveat Emptor: Beware of cheap (or expensive) imitations!
-As the price of Gibeon has gone up over the past few years, there appears to be a disconcerting trend of some individuals offering the Rust-Prone 'Muonionalusta' meteorites as stable "Gibeon" meteorites.
+We have also the Rust-Prone 'Muonionalusta' meteorites being sold as stable "Gibeon" meteorites.
 Muonionalusta meteorites looks superficially similar to Gibeon when cut and etched, however, in our experience they tend to be much more prone to rusting, much more common and much, much cheaper.
 Muonionalusta is what we refer to as a "Ruster" meteorite.
 When made into jewelry, Muonionalusta is often so unstable that it needs to be plated with some precious metal to temporarily keep it from rusting away.
 We were recently contacted by a Chinese jewelry manufacturer looking to buy large quantities of Muonionalusta meteorites for use in jewelry and for resale.
 We informed them that muonionalusta was not suitable for jewelry but that didn't phase them a bit.
 They said that they needed up to one ton of muonionalusta per year!
 They sent us a photo showing an example of their meteorite jewelry (which appeared to us to be plated).
 When we looked them up online, they were selling what appeared to be the exact same product as "Gibeon" meteorite jewelry!
 Who knows how much fake "Gibeon" has been sold to unsuspecting buyers.

 In the past few years we have observed several very well known professional meteorite dealers selling Muonionalusta as "Gibeon".
 When we pointed out their error they corrected their listings, however this serves to highlight the importance of buying your meteorite jewelry from someone that knows the difference between the rust prone Muonionalusta and the Stable Gibeon meteorites.
 If professional meteorite dealers can confuse the two, how is a jeweler, who is totally inexperienced in meteorite identification going to be able to guarantee that you are getting real Gibeon meteorite in your jewelry?
 Unlike many, we are experienced professional meteorite dealers.
 We can distinguish between Muonionalusta and Gibeon meteorites and since we cut and prepare all of the meteorites used in our Seamless line of meteorite rings, we know exactly what kind of meteorite our rings are made of, and we Guarantee their authenticity.
 Less experienced individuals can easily be fooled by the superficially similar appearance of Muonionalusta to Gibeon, and given the large quantities of muonionalusta being sold as Gibeon these days, it is even more important to purchase your expensive meteorite jewelry from meteorite experts.
 Buyer beware!